 Charles A Taylor

-Research in environmental economics with a focus on climate, agriculture, land use, and ecosystem services.
+Environmental economics with a focus on climate, agriculture, land use, migration, and economic history.
 I like using satellite data and remote sensing products to help answer policy questions.

 About me